 The University of Maine at Presque Isle functions on the assumption that all graduates should have a core of education that is common to all students, providing a broad base of knowledge and skills – a key to long term success.
 UMPI’s General Education Curriculum (GEC) provides that common core.
 Because minor changes are made to that core on an ongoing basis, UMPI students are expected to fulfill the requirements in place during the academic year that they were admitted.
-The link below includes the General Education Curriculum requirements from the current course catalogue as well as an archive going back to 2006.
+The General Education Curriculum can be found in the Course Catalogue.